KL13NT/pollu/README.md

 You should also have a `.env` at the root project directory that has two keys: [`DB_PATH`, `DB_NAME`] for the DB connection to be established correctly.
 This file must not be pushed to version control.

+> ⚠️ I use prettier and eslint to manage style in this repo.
+Make sure you install them accordingly to save development time and make sure your contributions are compatible.

+> ⚠️ I use the Angular [commit message format](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-format) so make sure you follow that when contributing.

 ## 💫 Deploy

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https://github.com/KL13NT/pollu)

+## ✋ Wish to Contribute?

+I'm are open to all kinds of contributions.
+If you want to:

+    🤔 Suggest a feature
+    🐛 Report an issue
+    📖 Improve documentation
+    👩‍💻 Contribute to the code

+You are more than welcome.
+Before contributing, kindly check the [guidelines](./CONTRIBUTING.md).